Logging in

 You can either use your landline or you will need to use the Authenticator App, this sends codes via Wi-Fi or cellular data, rather than your phone signal.

-When setting up MFA, download the Microsoft Authenticator App from the Play/App Store and choose ‘Use verification code from app or token’ and follow the onscreen setup.
+When setting up MFA, download the Microsoft Authenticator App from the Play/App Store and follow the onscreen setup.

 If you have already set up your authentication method to text you, you will need to have your MFA reset.
-Please contact your campus Library IT Adviser.
+Please contact the IT Advisers - studentITsupport@uca.ac.uk

-• The other option for the additional authentication is your physical location.
-This means if you are physically on a UCA Campus (excluding the Halls of Residence) then this will be recognised and used as validation that you are a legitimate user of UCA IT systems.
-This option cannot be used to initially set up MFA.
+If you are on campus (excluding halls of residence) and using a UCA computer or connected to the WiFi, this will be recognised and used as validation that you are a legitimate user of UCA IT systems.